xyzaraa/NLP-twitter-sentiment/README.md

-# NLP Sentiment Twitter Analysis
+# NLP Sentiment Twitter Analysis Using LDA Model
-building LDA model to analysis sentiment twitter
+Building LDA model to analysis sentiment twitter.
+This code draws from several references and Kaggle's twitter sentiment dataset.
+FYI, this is the first NLP model I've tried to build :D observe imitate and modify hehe.

 ## Dependencies
 - pandas